mcuntz/partialwrap/docs/source/index.rst

 Quickstart
 ==========

-**partialwrap**: small Python library providing wrappers for external executables and Python functions so that they can easily be partialized with Python’s :mod:`functools.partial`.
+``partialwrap``: small Python library providing wrappers for external executables and Python functions so that they can easily be partialized with Python’s :py:func:`functools.partial`.

 |DOI| |PyPI version| |Conda version| |License| |Build Status| |Coverage Status|